ioccc-src/winner/faq.md

 longer fit within the year's size restrictions.
 Invariably the length of columns and/or number of rows have also changed.

-For the original version see the [/archive](/archive) directory where you can find all the original winning entries.
-In some cases the `winner.alt.c` is the original source code.
+The `winner.orig.c` file contains the original source code that was subjected to rule 2 of the given IOCCC.
+You may also wish to see the [/archive](/archive) directory where you can find all the original winning entries as compressed tar files for a given year.

+In some cases the entry may have abused rule 2 and declared an "abuse of the rules" (although now blatant abuse of the rules to get around rule 2 size limits is discouraged).

 ## Q: I found a bug in a previous winner, what should I do?